-It was already dark when we pulled into Indian Grove Campground, our base camp for the two days we were going to spend in Joshua Tree National Park.
+It was already dark when we pulled into Indian Grove Campground, our base camp for the two days we were going to spend in Joshua Tree National Park in California.
 We slowly circled the campsite until we found the one that had a note with our name tacked to its pole.
 Campsite #3.
 We pulled in, leveled the RV, and retreated to the back to finally get some sleep.

 With only one full day to explore the park, Alex and I woke up before sunrise.
 We started the morning by boiling some water on the stove.
 As typical tent campers, this was a lovely convenience we’ve never experienced before, and would only be the first of many luxuries that came with RV travel!
 While we sipped our coffee and ate breakfast, we planned out our day.

 Hiking Ryan Mountain in Joshua Tree National Park

 Our first stop was Ryan Mountain.
 The 2.8 mile hike took us past cacti, boulder fields, and finally delivered us to the highest point (5,456’) in Joshua Tree National Park.
 The views from the peak seemed to endlessly stretch in every direction.
 It was also the perfect spot for a quick snack, so we sat on a few boulders at the top and munched on some sandwiches.

 It may have been October, and it was still before noon but the temperatures were already creeping into the high 80’s.
 With no shade from the sun, and no wind to cool us, we headed back down to the trailhead shortly after finishing our snack.